Dennis Williams (ice hockey): Return to Bowling Green

-On March 27, 2024, Williams was named the next head coach at Bowling Green State University - a place where he played 4 years of hockey, had earned both a bachelors degree and a masters degree, had worked as an assistant coach, and had been the interim head coach for a year when he was 29 years old.
+On March 27, 2024, Williams was named the next head coach at Bowling Green State University - a place where he played 4 years of hockey, had earned both a bachelor's degree and a master's degree, had worked as an assistant coach, and had been the interim head coach for a year when he was 29 years old.
 In his first year on campus, Williams increased the Falcons’ win total from the year before by 5.
 He also helped the Falcons win a playoff series for the first time in 5 seasons, sweeping the rival Michigan Tech Huskies from the Mason Cup playoffs before falling in the semifinals a week later.
 Ryan O’Hara and Brody Waters both were named 2nd-Team All-CCHA forwards for their efforts under Williams in his first year with the Falcons.

+His 2nd season back in Bowling Green came with a completely different cast of characters.
+There were 14 new players, good for more than half of the roster, and he brought in the #1 ranked recruiting class in the country, a level of recruiting not seen in nearly 40 years at BGSU.
+Due to their youth, they started a bit slow, but they really rounded into form as the calendar turned to 2026, including a home win against Ohio State and a road sweep at Michigan Tech to end the regular season.
+The Falcons had D Brayden Crampton named to the CCHA All-Rookie team, and D Breck McKinley was named 2nd team All-CCHA.
+Also of note, the Falcons finished 2nd in the entire country in faceoff win percentage, an area of focus for Williams and his staff.